SouhailBechchari/SouhailBechchari/README.md

    - 🌐 Full-stack web development using HTML, CSS, JavaScript, and various frameworks.
    - 📱 Mobile app development with technologies like React Native and Flutter.
-   - 📊 Data analysis and visualization using Python and data science libraries.
    - 🔧 Continuous integration and deployment (CI/CD) for seamless software delivery.

 -🌟 What I'm Excited About :